 The maximum penalty for the possession, smoking, or use of a controlled plant or drug is a fine of 50 penalty units, two years imprisonment, or both.

 The police can charge a person with supply if they sell illegal drugs or if they offer to sell them to someone even if they don’t go through with the sale.
 ‘Supply’ in relation to drug offences in Tasmania includes:

 - offering or agreeing to supply an illegal drug or plant, and

 - administering it by any means.

 Supply also includes deemed supply.
 If the drugs are over a certain weight (even if you say that they are for your personal use), the law presumes that they are for supply unless you can prove otherwise.
 The particular quantity or weight of the drugs that will amount to supply varies from drug to drug.
-The maximum penalty for supply is $15,400, or 4 years in prison, or both.
+The maximum penalty for supply is a fine of 100 penalty units, or four years imprisonment, or both.

 Examples of prescribed quantities include: